The Green Heart of Pittsburgh

 - Phipps invests in renewable energy credits to offset 100% of the electricity used at our Schenley Park campus and the Phipps Garden Center in Mellon Park.

-- Our new Tropical Forest Conservatory is the most energy efficient conservatory in the world, featuring passive cooling, a radical roof venting design, earth tubes, energy blankets, a fuel cell, thermal massing, and rootzone heating.
+- Our energy-efficient Tropical Forest Conservatory features passive cooling, a radical roof venting design, earth tubes, energy blankets, a fuel cell, thermal massing, and rootzone heating.

 - Our LEED® Silver Welcome Center is the First LEED certified visitor center in a public garden, featuring sustainable plant beds with drip irrigation systems, green roofs, non-irrigated organic lawn care practices, a captured waste heat snow melt system, a recycled plastic parking grid planted under front lawn, natural lighting and ventilation, recycled and regionally sourced materials, high efficiency restroom fixtures, and sustainable and organic options in the café and gift shop.